GeoCat/qgis-bridge-plugin/docs/source/installation.rst

 GeoNetwork
 ^^^^^^^^^^

-|app_name| currently supports GeoNetwork 3 starting at version 3.4 and higher.
+|app_name| currently supports GeoNetwork version 3.4 and higher.
-GeoNetwork 2 support has been deprecated and version 4 is not supported yet.
+GeoNetwork 2.x support has been deprecated and version 4.x is not supported yet.

 GeoServer
 ^^^^^^^^^